Art EducationPage address: http://www.mnsu.edu/artdept/arteducation.html

 Recent studies of cognitive development suggest the arts as a foundational tool for learning.
 The arts offer students multiple avenues for learning and expressing knowledge while assisting in the integration of school subjects.
 The arts also offer an avenue to the human side of learning and allow us to explore and understand of our world.
 For more information on cognitive development and the arts see Howard Gardner’s work with Project Zero:

 The Art Education program at Minnesota State University will certify you to teach art in Kindergarten through Grade 12.
-Also available for Graduate students, through the College of Education, are the Rapid Response teaching program and the Masters of Art in Teaching.
+Also available for Graduate students, through the College of Education, are the Graduate Teaching Licensure and the Masters of Art in Teaching.

 The BS degree in Art Education is structured to give students a strong foundation in art, experiences working in a variety of studio media, and a thorough grounding in Art Education theory.
 The professional education sequence, which includes student teaching, is taken through the College of Education K-12 & Secondary Programs department.